 If you’ve got a keen eye for detail or really really want to know exactly what hotel you’re going to get – click on the Map option on your Mystery Hotel, click enlarge and now you can zoom into the area your hotel is in even down to the street name.
 Cross-reference that location again the two or three you’ve narrowed it down to so far.
-In this case, the Mystery Hotel is more than likely the Hyatt Regency (see below):

-As you can see it’s not super easy to guess exactly what Mystery Hotel you’re going to get, but if you’re saving that much money they ain’t gonna make it easy for you – are they?!
+As you will see it’s not super easy to guess exactly what Mystery Hotel you’re going to get, but if you’re saving that much money they ain’t gonna make it easy for you – are they?!

-Pay attention to its TripAdvisor rating
+Pay attention to the TripAdvisor rating

 Now, that you’ve guessed the name of your hotel (well done you!), type that hotel into TripAdvisor to see how well it’s rated by other travellers.